wlab2021/DSRNAFold/README.md

 ## Usage

+### If you want to retrain the model and make predictions, follow these steps sequentially.

 ### Step1: Obtaining the encoding model.

 #### You need to navigate to the ts2vec file path and execute the following command：